Headshot Background Ideas, Options and Tips for Photographers

 While black backgrounds feel dramatic and intimate, a headshot white background feels bright, open, and natural and still allows the viewer to focus on the individual’s face.
-White is also quite impactful, presenting a clean image.
+White also presents a clean image, like you might see in a product shot in an e-commerce store.
 Of course, textured white backgrounds, such as white walls, can provide a bit more depth if you like.
 If you are unsure what backdrop would be best for your client’s headshot, white is the easy choice as it is quite standard throughout the photography industry.
 However, be sure that your client’s clothing stands out from the backdrop by recommending that he or she choose dark or bright colors.

 Architectural Headshot Backgrounds